 an indication of the use of biohazardous, infectious, biological, or chemical or radioactive agents in living animals; and if so, an indication of institutional approval of this use;

-categories of invasiveness as defined in the Guidelines and categories of risk as defined by the University (Schedule II);
+categories of invasiveness as defined in the Standards and categories of risk as defined by the University (Schedule II);

 an indication of whether the study is acute or chronic;

 species and numbers of animals to be used and justification for such use;

 a description of possible replacement, refinement or reduction alternatives and justification if these are not to be employed, or a description of the applicant's efforts to find such alternatives;

 the anticipated levels of pain and degrees of invasiveness that will be experienced by the animals;

 anesthesia and analgesia, including dosages and methods of use; justification for not using anesthesia or analgesia, if relevant;